 Maybe, but how can you be sure?
 Free proxy services are notorious for leaking and selling data.
 Users should assume that someone is tracking their activity.
 A proxy server should never be used to send sensitive data.

-Proxies are often faster than VPNs as they do not require encryption.
-However, speeds also depend on the number of proxy server users, available servers, and the quality of those servers.
-In many cases, a well-managed VPN will be faster than a cheap, poorly run proxy.
+Proxies are often faster than VPNs as they do not need to apply encryption.
+However, speeds also depend on the number of proxy server users, the number of available servers, and the quality of those servers.
+In many cases a well managed VPN will actually be faster than a cheap, poorly run proxy.

 Is Tor a VPN or a proxy server?